 Should it be determined that further problem-solving efforts as identified in Article 14.6.3 and/or Stage 1 will not resolve the matter, either party may choose to proceed directly to Stage 2.

-Failing resolution at Stage 1, the Union may, within thirty (30) calendar days of the written decision at Stage 1, refer the written grievance to the senior University HR Officer or designate.
+Failing resolution at Stage 1, the Union may, within thirty (30) calendar days of receipt of the Employer’s response at Stage 1, refer the written grievance to the senior University HR Officer or designate.

 The parties shall meet to discuss the grievance at Stage 2 within thirty (30) calendar days of the referral and the Employer shall render a written decision within thirty (30) calendar days of the Stage 2 meeting.